kusold/homebox-export/README.md

 ## License

-MIT

 ## Contributing

+1. First open an issue to discuss what you would like to change.
+This prevents you from doing work that might not be accepted.
-1. Fork the repository
+2. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -am 'Add some amazing feature'`)
+4. Commit your changes (`git commit -am 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request